joangrigorov/uva-re-2016/Week-4/assignments.md

 ### What is the justification and how reliable are your findings?

-To justify our findings from the requrements elicitation interview we used:
+To justify our findings from the requirements elicitation interview we used:
 - Literature provided in the course
 - Scientific papers.
 - Researched other DLOs (edX, Coursera, Khan Academy, etc.)